stanford-oval/genie-cloud/doc/thingtalk-intro.md

 ```

 ## Handling Parameters
-In the examples we used, we don't have any parameters for functions
+So far, we have not used any parameters for functions in our examples.
+In the following we will introduce how to handle parameters in ThingTalk.

 ### Specifying input parameters
 Parameters in ThingTalk are passed by keyword, using the names indicated in the device specification.